coderefinery/coderefinery.org/content/blog/2024-09-19-celebration.md

 ## CodeRefinery started 8 years ago

-In October 2024 the CodeRefinery project was celebrating the conclusion of its 8th year of existance.
+In October 2024 the CodeRefinery project was celebrating the conclusion of its 8th year of existence.
 During that time about 9 online and 28 in-person workshops were held by ~30 instructors, organizers and facilitators teaching good enough research software engineering practices to ~3000 participants from ~20 countries, of many scientific fields, career stages and preferred programming languages.
-We would like to celebrate this archievement with you, by looking back at the history and achievements unlocked over the years and also ask you to share your best memories.
+We would like to celebrate this achievement with you, by looking back at the history and achievements unlocked over the years and also ask you to share your best memories.
 Spoiler: Even though this is a "looking back" post, CodeRefinery will not cease to exist anytime soon if we